lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Design-related smell.

 * __Problem:__ This code smell refers to modules that perform both data and structural changes in a database schema via ``Ecto.Migration``<sup>[link][Migration]</sup>.
 Migrations must be used exclusively to modify a database schema over time (e.g., by including or excluding columns and tables).
-When this responsibility is mixed data manipulation code, the module becomes low cohesive, more difficult to test, and therefore more bug-proneness.
+When this responsibility is mixed with data manipulation code, the module becomes less cohesive, more difficult to test, and therefore more prone to bugs.

 * __Example:__ An example of this code smell is when an ``Ecto.Migration`` is used simultaneously to alter a table, adding a new column to it, and also to update all pre-existing data in that table, assigning a value to this new column.
 As shown below, in addition to adding the ``is_custom_shop`` column in the ``guitars`` table, this ``Ecto.Migration`` changes the value of this column for some specific guitar models.